DeltaBotics/cli-log/README.md

 This python module is used to make your command line / terminal more fancy when printing / logging certain events.

+For a more detailed documentation checkout the docs: https://deltabotics.github.io/cli-log

 ## Quick install

 ```bash